An in-depth report on the health risks of smoking and how to quit.

 Smoking and Surgical Recovery

 Smokers are at increased risk for heart and circulatory problems and delayed wound healing after surgery.
-Quitting smoking significantly lowers the risk of these complications.
-The longer patients are off cigarettes before their surgery, they better they will do after the procedure.
+Quitting smoking significantly lowers the risk for these complications.
+The longer patients are off cigarettes before their surgery, the better they will do after the procedure.

 Limited evidence suggests that interventions that begin four to eight weeks before a surgery may have an impact on complications and on long-term smoking cessation, but more research is necessary.

-Physicians often recommend to their patients that they seek counseling and medication to quit smoking after hospital discharge, but compliance with recommendations is low.
+Physicians often recommend to their patients that they seek counseling and medicines to quit smoking after hospital discharge, but compliance with recommendations is low.
 Experts are studying different methods of post-discharge intervention.